Dom-Q/My_Projects/README.md

   - Creates a playlist on the user's account and uses a simple decision tree to fill the playlist with songs that the user may like based on their listening data.
 Data is gathered from the Spotify API.

 -> Route Cipher Encryption/Decryption
-  - Encrypts a file by shifting all characters in the file a random amount of times along one of several "routes" within a matrix with random dimensions.
-The program    can then decrypt the text
+  - Reads a file whose title is given by user.
+The contents of the file are then encrypted by shifting all characters in the file a random amount of times along one of several "routes" within a matrix with random dimensions.
+The encrypted text is written to a new file which can be given as input back to the program to be decrypted if the user knows the proper keys.